Are Hard Skills Important In The Sterile Processing Industry?

 Knowledge Of Infection Control

 Sterile technicians must deeply understand infection control principles and practices.
-They need to be familiar with regulations and guidelines related to infection control, and they must follow strict procedures to ensure that instruments are properly cleaned and sterilized.
+They need to be familiar with infection-control regulations and guidelines, and they must follow strict procedures to ensure instruments are properly cleaned and sterilized.
+Developing strong technical sterile processing skills requires consistent, supervised hands-on practice — which is why practical lab training is a central component of every reputable sterile processing training program.

 Read More